szabgab/workshops/hosts.md

-# Code-Maven Workshops hosts
+# Code-Maven Workshop hosts

-## Why would you want to host Meetups?
+## Why would you want to host a Meetups?

 * Brand awareness for your company among potential employees.
 * Spreading the information about open positions in your company.